-5S is a popular and commonly-used tool in Lean manufacturing, and is used for optimization of workplace conditions.
+5S is a popular and commonly-used tool in Lean manufacturing and is used for the optimization of workplace conditions.
 Often, 5S is used as a key building block within many lean continuous improvement efforts.
-This is because the tool not only offers a solid base on which improvements can be established, but also gets workers from within the designated area actively involved in improvement initiatives.
-Commonly, 5S events run for 3 – 5 days.
+This is because this tool not only offers a solid base on which improvements can be established but also gets workers from within the designated area actively involved in improvement initiatives.
+Commonly, 5S events run for three to five days.

 Preparation for Your 5S Event

-Running this type of event is fairly simple and, with a bit of preparation, a 5S event can offer some pretty impressive results.
-What’s more it is also great for team building and morale.
-Some of the things you should consider before you begin include:
+Running this event is fairly simple and, with a bit of preparation, a 5S event can offer some pretty impressive results.
+What’s more, it is also great for team building and morale.
+Some of the things you should consider before you begin to include:

-- Which part or aspect of the business needs 5S?
-Select the department that will not only benefit the most, but will also create a buzz within the company.
+- Which part or aspect of the organization needs 5S?
+Select the department that will not only benefit the most but will also create a buzz within the company.
 This should be the model cell area, where other workers can visit to be inspired.

-- Disseminate communication that will let everyone know what 5S is.
+- Disseminate communication throughout the organization that will let everyone know what 5S is.
 One way is to give a presentation to the team explaining what the tool is and the objectives of the exercise.
 Before and after photos work the best for communicating successes.

 - Consider what storage solutions you may require after cleaning up the clutter.

-The third of the 5S is focused on cleaning the workplace.
+The third step is focused on cleaning the workplace.
 The team can get down to scrubbing the work areas thoroughly to remove any stains or dirt.
-It is also important to note that another aim of 5S is to improve safety conditions, so it helps to look for areas that may require remarking or a coat of paint.
+It is also important to note that another aim of this is to improve safety conditions, so it helps to look for areas that may require repainting of safety markings.
 If your workplace was already relatively neat and clean, this should not take long.
 This step is intended to make the workplace look nice, generate excitement in the team, and establish a new habit of keeping things clean.

-Running a 5S event can be quite a lot of fun and very rewarding – clearing cluttered workplaces and turning the work environment into one that every worker is proud of.
-However, if not maintained, the gains from the 5S event will be short-lived.
+Running an event can be enjoyable and very rewarding – clearing cluttered workplaces and turning the work environment into one in which every worker takes pride.
+However, if not maintained, the gains from this event will be short-lived.
 Through standardization, the best ideas from the workers are compared and agreed upon.
-They are shared across departments, value streams and locations.
-Signs, labels, colors, procedures and markings are made consistent and spread across the organization, so there is less confusion.
+They are shared across departments, value streams, and locations.
+Signs, labels, colors, procedures, and markings are made consistent and spread across the organization so there is less confusion.

-Finally, you should make sure that there are some members of the senior leadership that will take responsibility for the continuing maintenance and success of the 5S initiative.
-This sense of ownership should include having 5S entrenched within daily management systems and reminders to ensure self-auditing of the various departments, to ensure that employees maintain the new systems they developed.
-Undoubtedly, the most difficult part of running a 5S event is ensuring that people do not slip back into their old habits once it is over.
-In addition, communications and procedures are established to set up the 5S phases as a continuous and sustainable part of the company culture.
+Finally, you should make sure that there are some members of the senior leadership who will take responsibility for the continuing maintenance and success of the 5S initiative.
+This sense of ownership should include having 5S entrenched within daily management systems.
+Leadership should make sure departments self-audit to ensure that employees maintain the new systems they developed.
+Undoubtedly, the most difficult part of running the event is ensuring that people do not slip back into their old habits once the event is concluded.
+In addition, communications and procedures are established to install the 5S phases as a continuous and sustainable part of the company culture.
 All you need to remember is to keep the 5S maintenance principles as simple and easy to follow as possible.

-5S events are an excellent way to ensure that work spaces remain organized and clutter-free.
+5S events are an excellent way to ensure that workspaces remain organized and clutter-free.
 As a bonus, the results of this event are immediate and apparent, something that will build excitement among the team and encourage them to carry out further improvements.
-When carried out correctly (improved daily by those that do the work), these improvements will become engrained in the minds of the workers and become company culture.
+When carried out correctly and improved daily by those who do the work, these improvements will become ingrained in the minds of the workers and become company culture.